aaron-grau/curic/html-css/readings/css_selectors_precedence.md

 **Element Selector**

-You can directly select html elements by stating their name.
+You can directly select HTML elements by stating their name.

 Example: Select all `<h1>` elements and make their font size 24px.